livingdocsIO/documentation/reference-docs/server-configuration/config.md

 #### Search

-Configure the elasticsearc instance used by the search feature.
+Configure the elasticsearch instance used by the search feature.

 ```coffee
 search: